anetczuk/cpp-memory-performance/doc/rpi3/CLANG.md

 ![Performance of raw array](clang/plot_array_st.png "Performance of raw array")

-It can be clearly seen two plateau regions corresponding to:
+There are two plateau regions corresponding to levels of cache:
 - *CPU* cache with access time around 4.2 ns per item in memory range between 1KB and 256KB
 - *RAM* with access time around 5.1 ns per item in memory range starting from 1MB